BHTOM-Team/bhtom2/Documentation/upload-service/README.md

 - **Kafka Issues**: Make sure Kafka is running and properly configured.
 - **Calibration Errors**: If calibration fails, check the data format and integrity of the uploaded files.

-## Contributing

-Contributions to the Upload service are welcome.
-Fork the repository and open a pull request with your changes.

 ## License